 MGCC Board of Directors

 For more information about joining the Macalester-Groveland Community Council Board of Directors, contact Alexa at 651-695-4000 or email@example.com .
+Board membership is defined in the MGCC Bylaws , including the Conflict of Interest Policy.
 More information on the basic expectations of serving as a board member can be found here

 Bethany LewiS, GRID ONE REPRESENTATIVE